 Faculty also engage in relevant research and scholarship as well as public service that accrue distinction to the University, improve the quality of life in Maine and beyond, and enrich the academic experience for students.
 In addition, many bring significant practical experience to the classroom.

 Lifelong Learning . . .
-The School’s Professional Development Center (PDC) offers over 100 academic courses, workshops and conferences to educators and human resource professionals seeking academic and continuing-education credit.
+The School’s Professional Development Center (PDC) offers academic courses, workshops and conferences to educators and human resource professionals seeking academic and continuing-education credit.

 Home to research centers that serve Maine’s public-policy needs . . .
 The Center for Education Policy, Applied Research, and Evaluation (CEPARE) provides assistance to school districts, public agencies, and non-profit organizations through research, evaluation, and policy studies.

 In partnership with the education community . . .
-The Southern Maine Partnership is a USM-school collaboration that includes 36 Maine school districts and two private schools.
+The Southern Maine Partnership is a USM-school collaboration that includes area Maine school districts.
 It works to promote equitable, academically rigorous, and personalized public education to prepare students for learning, work, and citizenship.